Best Beretta 1301 Upgrades 2026: Magazine Tubes, Optics, Mounts & More (Nordic, Aridus, Mesa Tactical) header image

 Because the factory configuration leaves practical capability on the table.
 The 5+1 magazine capacity is adequate but not optimal.
 There is no weapon light included.
 The factory stock is fixed and does not accommodate plate carriers or allow length-of-pull adjustment.
 And while the factory Picatinny rail accepts optics, the right mount choice significantly affects sight height and co-witness capability.
 Each upgrade in this guide addresses a real limitation without altering the BLINK gas system or bolt assembly that make the 1301 reliable.

 The 1301's growing aftermarket means you can now build a fully kitted defensive shotgun that rivals a Benelli M4 setup at significantly lower total cost.
 A fully upgraded 1301 runs approximately $2,300-$2,500 total, versus $3,000+ for an equivalent M4 build.
-For a detailed comparison of shotgun platforms, see our best home defense shotgun guide.
+For a detailed comparison of shotgun platforms, see our best tactical semi-auto shotgun guide for gas-op vs inertia picks, or the best home defense shotgun guide for pump-action options.

 Beretta 1301 Upgrade Priority: What to Buy First